A generalized three lines lemma in Hardy-like spaces: Introduction

 \begin{remark*}[Further extensions] We can similarly use Theorem~\ref{thm:optimum} (in the place of Hadamard's three lines lemma) to generalize further results concerning family of analytic operators in general interpolation spaces.
 For instance, one can obtain an analogous extension of the Calderón-Lions interpolation theorem \cite[Theorem IX.19]{RS75}.
 These applications are beyond the scope of the current paper and will not be discussed any further here. \end{remark*}

-The next applications we present are about Lieb-Thirring (LT) inequalities.
-These are applications of the special case $H_{\infty,2}(\alpha)$ and were partially discussed in \cite{CCR24}.
-Here we provide an analytic formula for the bounds derived there.
+The last applications we present are about Lieb-Thirring (LT) inequalities.
+These are applications of the special case $H_{\infty,2}(\alpha)$ and were already discussed in \cite{CCR24}.
+Here, however, we use the explicit formula for the optimal values (see Remark~\ref{rem:analyticformula}) to obtain a much simpler\footnote{As in \cite{CCR24}, the bounds from Corollary~\ref{cor:LTCLR} are implicitly stated in terms of $\mL^2$ norms of a non-trivial (and rather complicated) function.} analytic formula for the bounds derived there.